Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 If the resulting constraint system is sound, it means that $F_1$ is equally or more applicable than $F_2$ as an overload candidate (aka applicability criteria).
 The check is then repeated with $F_1$ and $F_2$ swapped.
 If $F_1$ is equally or more applicable than $F_2$ and $F_2$ is equally or more applicable than $F_1$, this means that the two callables are equally applicable and an additional decision step is needed to choose the most specific overload candidate.

+TODO(Integer literal business wrecks this all up a little bit)

 TODO(Can we have two callables incomparable w.r.t. applicability criteria?
 What do we do then?)